archway-network/relayer_exporter/README.md

 During startup it fetches IBC paths from github based on provided config.
 If env var GITHUB_TOKEN is provided it will be used to make authenticated requests to GitHub API.
 Using provided RPC endpoints it gets clients expiration dates for fetched paths.
-Each RCP endpoint can have different timeout specified.
+Each RCP endpoint can have a different timeout specified.
 If env var GLOBAL_RPC_TIMEOUT (default 5s) is provided it specifies timeout for endpoints without explicit timeout defined.